How-to guides

 - High Capacity: Large-capacity server with 24 vCore or more

-Service Type > Planned Compute Select Resource status with Planned Compute set - In Use: Number of resources with Planned Compute set that are currently in use
+Service Type > Planned Compute Select Status of resources with Planned Compute set - In Use: Number of resources with Planned Compute set that are currently in use

 - Configured: Number of resources with Planned Compute set

-- Refer to Apply for Planned Compute for details
+- For more details, refer to Apply for Planned Compute

-Redundancy Configuration Selection Redundancy Configuration Status - If redundancy configuration is used, the DB instance is configured as Active DB and Standby DB
+Redundancy Configuration Select Redundancy Configuration Status - If redundancy configuration is used, the DB instance is configured as Active DB and Standby DB

-Network > Common Settings Required Network settings where servers generated by the service are deployed - Select if you want to apply the same settings to all servers being installed
+Network > Common Settings Required Network settings where servers generated by the service are installed - Select if you want to apply the same settings to all servers being installed

 - Select a pre‑created VPC, Subnet, IP, and Public NAT